aklaing/elm-visualize-compilation/README.md

 rest are 'Ready' until they can compile.
 The corresponding makefile target is 'sim'.

-`makefile` -- You can write a directory path in this makefile and call either the target 'sim' or 'compilerUi' to get whichver version of the program you want.
+`makefile` -- You can edit a directory path in this makefile and call either the target 'sim' or 'compilerUi' to get one of the two versions of the program, for any elm codebase you want (which must be locally installed on your machine).

 `Demo.elm`, `Demo.html`, `demo.js` -- older files that were used to
 create the gif, based on an earlier version of the script.